localleon/leons-ansible-template/README.md

 ```

 Ensure you do not see any warning messages and you see the desired output.
 Variables should be assigned to hosts and group names should be listed appropriately under the right parent groups and so on.

+## Open Topics

+We are welcoming contributions to this template, some open topics are:
+- Unit-Testing via GitlabCI, providing some example workflows.

 ## References